ascendc_assert

 ascendc_assert(assertFlag != 10, "The assertFlag value is %d.\n", assertFlag);

-The printing function of the ascendc_assert API affects the actual running performance of the operator.
-(For each ascendc_assert, the system adds an additional logical judgment.
-The specific performance impact depends on the number of ascendc_asserts used in the code.)
-Generally, this function is used in the debugging phase.
+The printing function of ascendc_assert affects the actual runtime performance of the operator.
+(For each ascendc_assert statement, the system adds an additional logic judgment.
+The specific performance impact depends on the number of ascendc_assert statements used in the code.)
+This function is usually used in the debugging phase.
 You can disable the printing function by setting ASCENDC_DUMP to 0.

-The following is an example of the ascendc_assert print information in the NPU domain (the DumpHead information is printed only when the custom operator project is used):
+The following is an example of the ascendc_assert print information in the NPU domain (the DumpHead information is printed only when a custom operator project is used):

 1